Who We Are

 The Center on Civil Justice follows the same principles as the other successful Centers at NYU.
 The goal of the Center on Civil Justice is to look realistically at the problems stressing our civil justice system and to provide a forum for research, discussion, and writing about how the participants in the system can be more satisfactorily served, while preserving the values that made it a pillar of our democracy.
 The Center joins scholars, practicing lawyers, judges, court administrators, and other interested participants and encourages them to explore anew the role that litigation plays in our legal system, the values that need to be preserved, and what can now be done to preserve them.
 Toward that end, the Center will initiate original research; organize conferences that include law professors, practitioners, and judges; and provide a unique forum for the discussion and debate of proposed civil justice reforms.

-The Center operates under the direction of our resident faculty directors, Professors Samuel Issacharoff, Arthur Miller, and Geoffrey Miller.
-Hon.
-Beverly B. Martin is the Center's executive director.
-The chair of the Board of Advisers is Sheila Birnbaum.
+The Center operates under the direction of our resident Faculty Directors, Professors Samuel Issacharoff, Arthur Miller, and Geoffrey Miller.
+Janet Sabel is the Center's Director, and Sheila Birnbaum is the Chair of the Board of Advisers.